zkevinfu/emotion-simulator/README.md

 # AEI (Artificial Emotional Intelligence)

 Fancy name for an emotional response simulator
 Which is also a fancy name for a bot that can *feel*

+**Currently Features**
+A modifiers value determines what degree any given stimuli affects AEI emotion levels
-AEI is created using an 8 dimensional Plutchik Emotion Wheel Dimensions are :
+States are hard coded objects with a modifier modifying value AEI is created using an 8 dimensional Plutchik Emotion Wheel

+**Dimensions:**
 1. fear
 2. anger
 3. sadness